Let's do it together: Huawei seeks to allay EU concerns with appeal for 5G partnership

 In a win for Huawei, Germany this week finalised rules for the build-out of 5G mobile networks and will not explicitly exclude the company from bidding to build those networks.

-Wednesday’s debate was organized to discuss the general importance of 5G networks in the EU but Huawei’s representative stole the limelight, drawing most of the initial questions.
+Wednesday’s debate was organised to discuss the general importance of 5G networks in the EU but Huawei’s representative stole the limelight, drawing most of the initial questions.
 The chair of the debate, Romanian EU lawmaker Maria Grapini, loudly explained “this is not a debate on Huawei.”
+(Reporting by Jonas Ekblom; editing by Philip Blenkinsop and Kirsten Donovan)